What is a Smart Home System? A 2019 Guide

 Better still, a smart home could also save you money.
-A US government report from 2014 found that 25% of household energy usage is unnecessary, while according to the Connected Devices Alliance – which counts the British, Canadian, and Swedish governments as leading members – “studies indicate that smart home technologies could reduce energy use in homes by almost 30%.”
+A US government report from 2014 found that 25% of household energy usage is unnecessary, and a smart home system can help cut this down.

 Head straight to a specific section by clicking the links below.

 What is a smart home system?

 A smart home system is an interconnected network that allows you to remotely control devices around your property.
 It generally uses your wifi network or Bluetooth to form connections between smart items, which allows you to create command chains.